 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

 The Roku and Fire Stick have similar features and functions, so to help you decide which is best for you, we compared the two side by side in terms of price, picture quality, memory, and more.
-And since Black Friday in November is typically the best time to buy these two devices, we’ll spill the best ever Black Friday deals we’ve seen for both Roku and Fire Sticks so you know what to shoot for.
+And since Prime Day typically features discounts on tech products, we’ll spill the best October Prime Day deals we’ve seen for both Roku and Fire Sticks so you know what to shoot for.

 Fire Stick Wins